sonyrajput2106-max/LeetCode-Metrices-App/README.md

 # 🚀 LEETMETRIC — LeetCode Progress Tracker

 **LEETMETRIC** is a web application that helps users track their **LeetCode problem-solving progress** by simply entering their LeetCode username.

-The app fetches real-time user statistics using an API and displays progress in a clean and interactive dashboard.
+The app fetches real-time user statistics using an API and displays progress in a clean and interactive dashboard

 ---

 ## 🌟 Features

 ✅ Enter LeetCode username
 ✅ Fetch user stats instantly using API
 ✅ Display progress in a visual format
 ✅ Shows solved problems count